 Special education students at Jamestown High School in Virginia have been working with a therapy dog each week since November 2013.
 Teachers in the classroom say that Louie has brought something new to their students during this time.
 With the therapy dog’s assistance, these high school students have worked on exercises, fine motor work, speaking, and counseling.

 Students in this class practice their literacy skills by reading aloud to Louie, who never judges them.
 They are also able to learn responsibilities and help with the therapy dog.
 Children that had been afraid of dogs are no longer anxious, and hyperactive students have calmed with their furry friend.
 The dog’s presence has helped to bring out the best in students who are more comfortable working on skills when he is in the classroom.

-Therapy Dogs Can Sense Stress
+Therapy Dogs for Stress

 Now there are even more specialized therapy dogs that can smell stress.
-These canines are able to sniff out the subtle scent of the stress hormone cortisol on a person’s breath.
+These canines can sniff out the subtle scent of the stress hormone cortisol on a person’s breath.
 In some elementary schools, these service dogs greet children each morning.
 When they walk over to say hello to a child entering the classroom, they sniff their breath for a hint of cortisol.
 If they smell some, they are trained to do a move that will let their trainer know to follow up with the child.
 When they see the dog lean back and stare at the student, they are aware that cortisol is present on the child’s breath.

 The Calais School is trying something new with therapy dogs.
 They have added two stress smelling therapy dogs and teachers to their building.
 The pre-K to 12-plus special education building has a large number of children on the autism spectrum.
 In addition to this, other kids are dealing with anxiety, emotional troubles, and mood disorders.
 The teachers at their school work with the service dogs that are certified through Natural Canine Behavior Rehabilitation.